 For example, dark roast coffee’s flavor may taste strong, but that doesn’t necessarily mean that it’s stronger than, say, a light roast, because the taste tells you nothing about the caffeine content.

 When we discuss the strongest coffee in this guide, we’re talking about highly caffeinated coffee which typically comes with a bold flavor.
 When considering what makes the strongest coffee, we look to the brands and beans that contain the highest caffeine content.
+If you are looking for better tasting coffee, check out our best coffee list for more options.

 What Makes Coffee Stronger (High Caffeine)?